junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-05-02-No-infinite-many-periodi-points.md

 ---
-Title: "Periodic Points and Dynatomic Fileds: A Study of Lehmer's Conjecture"
+title: "Periodic Points and Dynatomic Fileds: A Study of Lehmer's Conjecture"
-Subtitle: The Existence of Finite Periodic Points Despite Infinite Sequences with Converging Heights to 0
+subtitle: The Existence of Finite Periodic Points Despite Infinite Sequences with Converging Heights to 0
-Tags: Research, Academic, Number Fields, Dynamical Systems, Periodic Points, Canonical Height, Lehmer's Conjecture
+tags: Research, Academic, Number Fields, Dynamical Systems, Periodic Points, Canonical Height, Lehmer's Conjecture
 ---

 In 1998, Francesco Amoroso and Roberto Dvornicich proved Lehmer's conjecture to be true for abelian extensions.
 This implies that there exists an absolute gap between the Weil height of non-torsion points and torsion points in any abelian extension.